astrojhgu/rt1d/doc/structure.rst

 The Grid
 --------
-The grid object is at the core of any calculation.
+The :doc:`grid` is at the core of any calculation.
 It carries information about the physical properties of the medium in which we're propagating radiation, like the chemical species it contains, its initial temperature and ionization state, and plenty of convenience functions for accessing various